-What you can do: Turn off your electronics when they’re not in use.
+Turn off your electronics when they’re not in use.
 Turn down the heat by a few degrees when you’re asleep or aren’t at home, and turn off your lights every time you leave the room.

 Getting home after a long day to a house that’s way too hot can be more than inconvenient in the summer.
 It can be tempting to turn the AC down to 50°F in the hopes that it will cool your home down to a pleasant 72°F faster.
 Unfortunately, central air and heat only work at one speed of cooling or heating, so what you’re really doing is making the AC run longer.

-What you can do: Set your thermostat to the temperature you want and let it do the work!
+Set your thermostat to the temperature you want and let it do the work!
 Anything more or less will have you adjusting the thermostat, and using excess energy.

 Space heaters are usually not a “life hack” that will help you avoid turning up the heat in the winter.
 Not only do they use a ton of electricity, but they focus all of that heat onto a small area of one room.
 They can also dangerous if used incorrectly.

-What you can do: Ensure your home is properly insulated.
+Ensure your home is properly insulated.
 If you keep turning up the heat and it doesn’t seem to be making a difference, you’re probably losing a lot of warm air somewhere.
 Common heat leaks include doors, windows, outlets, vents, fireplaces and poorly insulated attics.
 If there are rooms in your home that you don’t use, you can close their doors and vents or radiator valves to allow the furnace to focus on heating the rooms that matter most.

 Coziness and charm are the only real benefits of an indoor fireplace, as having the chimney open lets out as much energy as an open window.
 Like a space heater, they only warm up one room of the house, but unlike a space heater, this is offset by how much energy you lose through the chimney in the process.
 Even if you don’t feel the draft, it could be costing you.

-What you can do: Try to limit your fireplace use, and avoid it altogether on the coldest days of the year.
+Try to limit your fireplace use, and avoid it altogether on the coldest days of the year.
 It’s also imperative that you close the damper as soon as the fire is 100% out, or else all of the hot air in your home will leave even faster than it would through a window.

 They’re just light bulbs right?
 Actually, incandescent light bulbs probably use considerably more electricity than you would think.
 Incandescents use more than four times as much electricity as LEDs for the same brightness, and halogen bulbs can use energy even when they’re off.
 Across your home, that really adds up.

-What you can do: Buy energy efficient LEDs and smash those incandescents!
+Buy energy-efficient LEDs and smash those incandescents!

 If you live in a climate where temperatures get very low or very high, those are probably close to the temperatures you’ll see in an unheated garage.
 These appliances cycle on and off to maintain an internal temperature within a pretty small window, with fridges operating between 34°F and 38°F. Cooling them down 40+ degrees in the summer is going to require a ton of electricity, and when temperatures get lower than that there’s close to nothing a fridge can do to “warm” them up when temperatures fall below that threshold.

-Insights into your home’s energy use is the first step to reducing your consumption and your bill.
+Insights into your home’s energy use are the first step to reducing your consumption and your bill.
 However, knowledge alone is not enough.
-Once you have this information, it’s up to you to make decisions that will reduce the usage of your devices, replace devices that aren’t efficient, and pay attention to time of use rates (if you have them) to use your appliances at the least expensive time.
+Once you have this information, it’s up to you to make decisions that will reduce the usage of your devices, replace devices that aren’t efficient, and pay attention to the time of use rates (if you have them) to use your appliances at the least expensive time.

-Look for other energy saving tips and electricity plan offers on our website, www.apge.com, and subscribe to our blog.
+Look for other energy-saving tips and electricity plan offers on our website, www.apge.com, and subscribe to our blog.